aavetis/azure-openai-logger/README.md

 ## Overview and goals

+> **❗️ This project is in "beta"!
+Please re-review all deployment parameters, code, and queries before using in a production scenario.**

 This project aims to create a simple and easy to deploy solution to add observability to your Azure OpenAI instance.
 The approach adds an API Management instance as a proxy for your existing Azure OpenAI service, and funnels logs / requests / responses to an Application Insights instance.
 Additionally, a prebuilt query is saved to a workbook for easy access to logs.

 - Keep all your OpenAI generations, metrics, and logs in your own Azure subscription.